 Brand & Marketing

-Using customer insights and our newly crafted experience strategy as a foundation, my team and I partnered with marketing and brand to craft the visual identity for what would become Walmart Wellness.
-From a design perspective we crafted all of the visual identity including logo treatments, custom iconography and illustrations, and marketing design guidelines for both digital and in-store usage.
+Using customer insights and our newly crafted experience strategy as a foundation, the visual identity for what would become Walmart Wellness was crafted in partnership with Marketing and Brand.
+This included logo treatments, custom iconography, illustrations, and various collateral across both digital and in-store usage.

-In addition to the new brand, we crafted several new digital and in-store services to more fully support customers in their health and wellness journey.
+In support of the new brand, we crafted several new digital and in-store services to more fully support customers in their health and wellness journey.
 These included enabling customers to digitally schedule various clinical services, a new digital Wellness hub on Walmart.com, and redesigning the current mobile pharmacy experience, which is shown here.

 Unexpected positive moments are appreciated but care must be taken to respect existing mental models.
 "Why did you text me to ask how I'm feeling on my meds?
 That's for my doctor to know."